 - Some of Nanowrimo's sponsors, on the other hand, offer slightly more tangible prizes for winning, such as CreateSpace offering to print up two free copies of the winner's manuscript, and Scrivener offering a 50% discount off their software's purchase price.

-- Determinator - anyone who actually finishes a novel.
-Writing 1,667 words a day may not seem very hard, but doing it every day, for a whole month (especially a month with a holiday and new television season) takes dedication!
+- Determinator: Anyone who actually finishes a novel.
+Writing 1,667 words a day (on average) may not seem very hard, but doing it every day, for a whole month (especially a month with a holiday and new television season) takes dedication!

 - I Just Write the Thing: A common discussion topic on the forums.

 - In-Joke: Many, including the terms "nanoism" (bloopers that occur while writing) and "persimmons" (see Memetic Mutation).
 There is also the character Mr. Ian Woon, a Significant Anagram of "NaNoWriMo".

 - It's the Journey That Counts: A major contributing factor to starting the challenge is that most new writers won't try to write something this long on their own because it's so intimidating.
 By giving new writers a challenge, advice, and a space to do it, you'll learn far more about writing and your style than many other methods of learning.

 - It's for a Book: The official website has several forum sections dedicated to this purpose, some less realistic than the others.